ryanzhou7/fastapp/README.md

 ### Black

-- Copilot "How do I add black, the python dev formatting library, to this project given best practices?"
+- Copilot: "How do I add black, the python dev formatting library, to this project given best practices?"
 - DON't add via adding to the `pyproject.toml` directly pyproject.toml changed significantly since poetry.lock was last generated.
 Run `poetry lock [--no-update]` to fix the lock file.